npmitchell/qBio/README.md

 `wildtype` and `bynGAL4_UASMyo1C` data live (see Figure 1B).

 Then configure a Python interpreter.
-Select or create an interpreter that uses Python 3.10 — this version is required for the tutorials in this course.
+Select or create an interpreter that uses Python 3.10 — this version is required for this tutorial.
 If no interpreter is available, click “Add Interpreter” and choose a Virtualenv, then select Python 3.10 as the base interpreter during setup (you may need to install it, see Figure 1C).

-If you are experienced with python, feel free to use a Conda Environment and create a base interpreter from python 3.10.
-Once your project is open, open organ_geometry.py.
+*Default method:* Once your project is open, open `organ_geometry.py`.
 At the top, some of the modules will be underlined in red since they are not installed.
 Hover over one and click `Install all missing packages` (see Figure 1D).
-Then close organ_geometry.py and open the Python Console using the top icon in the bottom left (see Figure 2).
+Then close `organ_geometry.py` and open the Python Console using the top icon in the bottom left (see arrowhead in Figure 2).
 Now you can copy-paste snippets of code into the Python Console to run them (note the copy icon circled in Figure 2).
-If you see an error like ModuleNotFoundError for any reason while playing with the code, click the red light bulb or go to Settings > Python Interpreter to install the missing package (or use conda install <package-name> in the terminal if you are using a Conda environment).
+If you see an error like `ModuleNotFoundError` for any reason while playing with the code, click the red light bulb or go to Settings > Python Interpreter to install the missing package.
 That’s it — you’re ready to start coding in Python!

-*Note:* For Conda users, there is a .yml file included that will load up your virtual environment with what you need with:
+*Conda method for experienced students only:* If you are experienced with python, feel free to use a Conda Environment and create a base interpreter from python 3.10.
+For Conda users, there is a .yml file included that will load up your virtual environment with what you need with:
 ```
 $ conda env create -f environment.yml